rafaelcascalho/keycloak-middleware-ts/README.md

 ## Description

 This module provides a minimal, simple to use and direct approach to enable backend integration with keycloak enabling most usual features of authentication, token handling and user management.
-[Check mor about keycloak here.](http://www.keycloak.org/)
+[Check more about keycloak here.](http://www.keycloak.org/)

 ## Quick Start